|eager to serve his country, and although I worried about his safety, I was proud of his commitment and

 saying the deployment would be over in a couple months and then

-he would be back to the safety of his base, and soon thereafter, to
+he would be back to the safety of his base.

 |My son?s initial three year active duty commitment